-

 This arrangement suits us as we don’t have to hold cash at reception or give change.
 In the past, sometimes people picking up coffee had to wait for a while as there wasn’t anyone available right then to get their coffee.
 For example, when a batch is finishing in the roaster, we can’t take our eyes off it, even for a second.
 Using the website to order and pay for your coffee makes things easy and straightforward.

 The entrance to the Greenbean Roastery is on Coes Road, just beside John Laverty Motor Factors and almost opposite Daly Bros Builders Providers.
-Office hours are Monday to Friday 9.30am to 1.00pm and 2pm to 5.00pm.
+Office hours are Monday to Thursday 9:30am to 1:00pm and 2:00pm to 5.00pm, Friday 9:30 – 1:pm and 2:00pm to 4:00pm

 Please be sure to mention in the NOTES that you will be collecting the coffee and don’t forget to wait for the order completed email.